anonymouscat2434/clevr-mrt/README.md

 - Test set: https://mega.nz/file/QOhzkJCb#4QVNbmdmcPbfyCrN-O_xQ-xnb-U_g1tR-7aLAbqOPgE
 - Metadata (H5 files): https://mega.nz/file/hehFBZrQ#3HJoGiCt51ApORQHtcJTvgc5ynZvqKApfOyAqxHFBHY

 Please see the IPython notebook in `data/` for an example exploration of the dataset, including an example PyTorch Dataset class.
-[You can view it with nbviewer here](https://nbviewer.jupyter.org/github/anonymouscat2434/neurips2020_9084/blob/master/data/exploring_dataset.ipynb).
+[You can view it with nbviewer here](https://nbviewer.jupyter.org/github/anonymouscat2434/clevr-mrt/blob/master/data/exploring_dataset.ipynb).

+**(Note: this dataset was formerly called Clevr-Kiwi, and traces of this name may still exist in files.
+However, its official name now is CLEVR-MRT.)**

 ## Code